NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Noise regimes in processed ADI images

-The noise analysis described above suggests that there can be more than two noise regimes in the processed frame, depending on the structure of the data.
-Despite the fact that this is not enough to extract a general conclusion for all HCI instruments, it suggests that noise regions should be defined on a case-by-case basis.
+The noise analysis described above suggests that noise regions should be defined on a case-by-case basis.
 Regarding the nature of residual noise in a processed frame, our tests do not necessarily mean that residual speckle noise is non-Gaussian in the innermost, individual annuli.
-Instead, compound distributions could be at the origin of the non-Gaussian noise behavior in the innermost rolling annuli.
+Instead, compound distributions could be at the origin of the non-Gaussian noise behaviour in the innermost rolling annuli.
 Compound distributions refer to the sampling of random variables that are not independent and identically distributed.
-For large angular separations (e.g., the green annulus in Fig.~\ref{fig:rolling_annulus}), we generally observe that the variance is approximately the same for all central pixels.
-Because they can be considered as independent random variables, we can apply the central limit theorem to state that these samples follow a Gaussian distribution, as expected for background noise.
-However, for small angular separations (red annulus in Fig.~\ref{fig:rolling_annulus}) where residual speckle noise dominates over background noise, the samples are taken from distributions that might be Gaussian, but with different variances.
+For small angular separations (red annulus in Fig.~\ref{fig:rolling_annulus}) where residual speckle noise dominates over background noise, the samples are taken from distributions that might be Gaussian, but with different variances.
 If they are Gaussian and their variance follows an exponential distribution, then according to \cite{Gneiting1997Normal}, the compound distribution follows a Laplacian, as observed by \citet{Pairet2019STIM}.
 This explanation, which is not a proof, would reconcile the belief that residual speckle noise should be locally Gaussian.
-Because of small sample statistics, there is however no proper way to test this interpretation on individual annuli in the innermost regions.
-Likewise, the compound distribution problem could also explain why we observe a non-Gaussian behavior in the outermost annuli of the \textit{sph2} processed frame.
-In those separations, our rolling annuli contain samples drawn at exactly the same radial distance, which would lean us to assume that the variances of the underlying distributions are all identical.
-However, due to different physical reasons, such as the possible presence of a wind-driven halo or of telescope spiders, there is no guarantee for a perfect circular symmetry inside this speckle-dominated annulus.
-In such a scenario, the compound distribution problem combined with the variability in the variances of the corresponding samples leads to a non-Gaussian behavior as well.
-For all these reasons, we believe that splitting the processed frame field-of-view in different noise regimes is duly motivated and, in the next sections, we detail how we have implemented this splitting to improve the detection of exoplanets.
+Because of the small sample size, there is, however, no proper way to test this interpretation on individual annuli in the innermost regions.
+For all these reasons, we believe that splitting the processed frame field of view in different noise regimes is duly motivated, and, in the next sections, we detail how we have implemented this splitting to improve the detection of exoplanets.